Lawmakers, governor announce deal on limo safety regulations

 ALBANY, N.Y.
 (AP) — Political leaders in New York have reached an agreement to pass new limousine safety bills inspired by deadly crashes in 2015 and 2018, officials said Tuesday.

-The proposals target unsafe limos and lax regula tions, said Senate Majority Leader Andrew Stewart-Cousins, Assembly Speaker Carl Heastie and Gov. Andrew Cuomo, all Democrats.
+The proposals target unsafe limos and lax regulations, said Senate Majority Leader Andrea Stewart-Cousins, Assembly Speaker Carl Heastie and Gov. Andrew Cuomo, all Democrats.

+“The crashes that have taken place because of unsafe limos and lax regulations are tragedies, and we have a responsibility to address this problem,” Stewart-Cousins said.

 The legislation also includes immobilization of defective limousines, GPS and customer service resource requirements, regular validation of vehicle and driver safety information, creation of a passenger task force, and drug and alcohol testing.
 Another bill would require limo drivers carrying nine or more passengers to have a passenger-endorsed commercial driver’s license.